cx-language/cx/docs/spec.md

 > _getter-definition_ → `get` `{` _getter-body_ `}`<br>
 > _setter-definition_ → `set` `{` _setter-body_ `}`<br>

-#### Class types

-Types declared using the `class` keyword are _class types_, also called _reference types_.
-By default, they're allocated on the stack.
-When passed as functions arguments, they're passed by reference.
-When class types are returned from functions, they're moved if they're a local variable, or otherwise returned by reference.

-Sometimes it's useful to pass classes by explicitly moving or copying them.
-This can be accomplished by using the `move` keyword, or constructing a new object by calling the copy constructor.

-#### Struct types

-Types declared using the `struct` keyword are _struct types_, also called _value types_.
-They're always allocated on the stack.
-When passed as function arguments and returned from functions, they're passed by copy.

-Sometimes it's useful to explicitly pass structs by reference, for example in order to modify them inside the function, and have the changes affect the actual value outside the function.
-This can be accomplished by using the `inout` keyword.

 ### Interface types

 The `interface` keyword declares an interface, i.e. a set of requirements (member functions and properties).
 Types that are declared to implement an interface `I` and fulfill `I`'s requirements can be used as values for a variable of type `I`.
 This enables runtime polymorphism.
-Like classes and structs, interfaces may be generic.
+Like structs, interfaces may be generic.

 ### Optional type